Q: Why apply to CISLA?

 IS 201 is offered during the spring semester and it was designed to be taken as early as possible in the CISLA program.
 It will give you a broad base of knowledge and will help you address the three questions.
 If you cannot take IS 201 because you are approved to go on a SATA program, you can postpone it until your junior year.
 However, this would mean that you couldn't plan to study away spring semester of your junior year.
 Taking the class senior year would be too late to reap the benefits and is not acceptable.

-Q: Do I have to sign up with the Office of Career and Professional Development if I am applying to CISLA?
+Q: Do I have to sign up with the Hale Center for Career Development if I am applying to CISLA?

 Yes, all students applying to CISLA must sign up and complete the mandatory sophomore, junior and senior year workshops.